jindalvivek10/adk_zoo_guide_agent_connect_remote_mcp_serer/README.md

 ```
 **Note**: Ensure the URL matches the region (e.g., `europe-west1`) where your MCP server was previously deployed.

+**Now the IAM page shows like this -
+lab2-cr-service@vjindal-project-ai-basic.iam.gserviceaccount.com	-> Service Account for lab 2	->	Cloud Run Invoker
+	and Vertex AI User
+**
 ---

 ## 5. Agent Development